ankaAR/bestiario5e/_creatures/juiblex.md

 ***Multiattack*** Juiblex makes three acid lash attacks.

 ***Acid Lash*** Ataque de arma cuerpo a cuerpo: +14 al ataque, alcance 10 pies, un objetivo.
-Impacto: 21 (4d6 + 7) acid damage.
+Impacto: 21 (4d6 + 7) puntos de daño por ácido.
 Any creature killed by this attack is drawn into Juiblex's body, and the corpse is obliterated after 1 minute.

-***Eject Slime (Recharge 5-6)*** Juiblex spews out a corrosive slime, targeting one creature that it can see within 60 feet of it.
+***Eject Slime (Recarga 5-6)*** Juiblex spews out a corrosive slime, targeting one creature that it can see within 60 feet of it.
 The target must make a DC 21 Dexterity saving throw.
-On a failure, the target takes 55 (10d10) acid damage.
+On a failure, the target takes 55 (10d10) puntos de daño por ácido.
 Unless the target avoids taking any of this damage, any metal armor worn by the target takes a permanent -1 penalty to the AC it offers, and any metal weapon it is carrying or wearing takes a permanent -1 penalty to damage rolls.
 The penalty worsens each time a target is subjected to this effect.
 If the penalty on an object drops to -5, the object is destroyed.

 ### Acciones Legendarias